borel/fastifyStreamHttp2/README.md

 # fastifyStreamHttp2
-Fastify server using stream with HTTP2
+Welcome to the fastify server using stream with HTTP2